Alerts

 • Topical medications and experimental treatments – like Botox, acupuncture and hypnosis – may be used depending on your specific symptoms, age and response to other treatments.

-• The single best treatment for vestibulodynia is to surgically remove the painful vestibule.
+• A surgical option for vestibulodynia is to remove the painful vestibule.
 However, success of this surgery (vestibulectomy) is dependent upon the location of the pain being strictly and always limited to the opening of the vagina.

 • Pelvic floor therapy can also be beneficial.